• Skip to primary navigation

 Crescent Cinnamon Rolls

 These Crescent Cinnamon Rolls are so simple to make and are an easy breakfast treat!
-Plus, they're delicious treats for weekend mornings or holiday breakfasts when you want something special but don't have a lot of time.
+Top them with a bit of Texas Roadhouse Butter, heavenly!
+They are delicious treats for weekend mornings or holiday breakfasts when you want something special but don't have a lot of time.

 Baking dish filled with crescent roll cinnamon rolls topping with icing, one cinnamon roll has been removed.